Tigra: Tigra

-Though initially unable to change back to her human self, Tigra received from the Cat People a mystical cat-headed amulet that allowed her to first create the illusion of her human form and later to change at will.
-She seldom made use of it, preferring her feline superpowered form and mostly abandoning her life as Greer Grant Nelson.
+Though initially unable to change back to her human self, Tigra later received as a mystical cat-headed amulet that allowed her to transform at will.
+She seldom made use of it, preferring her feline superpowered form and mostly abandoning her civilian identity.

 Greer resumed her superhero career, with most of the world unaware that the woman who briefly fought crime as the Cat was now the feline Tigra.
 She fought alongside most of Marvel's heavy-hitters in wide-ranging adventures.
 She first battled Kraven the Hunter, and then teamed with Spider-Man against Kraven.
 She also became a friend and associate of the Fantastic Four.

 When the Avengers found themselves shorthanded, Moondragon used her mental powers to compel a dozen unaffiliated heroes (apparently selected at random) to travel to Avengers Mansion and audition for the vacant position.
 Though he disapproved of Moondragon's methods, Captain America offered Tigra a spot on the team.

 Although Tigra's first tenure with the Avengers was brief, she served well.
 She also aided the X-Men against Deathbird.
 Her time with the Avengers was highlighted by her saving the world from destruction by the Molecule Man single-handed, who intended to consume the planet's energy, like Galactus.
 Alone among the Avengers, she was able to get close enough to him to talk him out of his plan.
 She convinced him to seek help from a therapist and the Molecule Man has ceased to be a threat to this day.

 The Avengers fought the Ghost Rider, who blasted the team with his terror-inducing hellfire.
 The nature of Tigra's powers caused her to be affected by the exposure on a far deeper level than her teammates.
 She was left with great self-doubts about her qualifications as a member of Earth's premier superhero team, particularly alongside such heavy-hitters as Thor and Iron Man.
 Ultimately she resigned her membership, leaving the team on good terms.

 She resumed her modeling career, moving to San Francisco when employers on the East Coast proved unreceptive to the idea of a cat person model.
 There she befriended private investigator Jessica Drew, and aided her on several cases, but had no better luck with modeling work there than on the East Coast and accepted an offer from the Vision to become a founding member of the Avengers' new West Coast-based team.
 Alongside the new West Coast Avengers, she fought Graviton, and became a close friend of Wonder Man.
-She also began a flirtation with Henry Pym.
+She also began a flirtation with Hank Pym.